 Step 5: Paying the Commission and Distributing the Dividend

 After the allowable commission has been calculated, the final step is the payment of the commission and the distribution of the dividend.
 Fortunately, the IRS allows the payment of the commission up to 60 days after year-end.
-Even if the operating company pays the commission and the dividend is treated as being distributed simultaneously, the cash should be “cycled” through the IC-DiSC entity’s bank account.
+Even if the operating company pays the commission and the dividend is treated as being distributed simultaneously, the cash should be “cycled” through the IC-DISC entity’s bank account.
 This ensures a paper trail that is able to corroborate the funds, albeit briefly, switching possession.
 There is no specific requirement that the funds be distributed according to any particular time table, but as previously mentioned, interest must be charged by the operating entity to the IC-DISC entity on any undistributed commission payments.

 The IC-DISC is a formidable tool for any company with significant export sales.
 It is highly recommended that companies, especially partnerships and S-Corporations, with at least a moderate amount of export sales, explore the generous, 15.8 percent tax savings the IC-DISC has the potential to offer.
+If you have any questions, please reach out.